 EqualBITE – A Recipe Book for Gender Equality in Higher Education

 EqualBITE is a ‘recipe book’ which aims to share practical and effective strategies for creating more gender balanced working environments in higher education.
-The recipes will be written by University of Edinburgh staff and students, drawing from their real life experiences.
+The recipes were written by University of Edinburgh staff and students, drawing from their real life experiences.

 The methodology for the project is based on the successful book ‘BITE: Recipes for Remarkable Research’ edited by Alison Williams, Derek Jones and Judy Robertson.
 Gender equality, like remarkable research, is not straightforward to achieve.
 There isn’t a quick or easy fix.
 Legislation around gender equality has had an impact and many organisations have excellent internal policies.
 However, the implementation of policies and initiatives can vary and are influenced by the culture and environment of the workplace.